-Based on review of the USGS Earthquake Archives (http://earthquake.usgs. gov/earthquakes/search/) significant earthquakes within 100 kilometers of the site with magnitudes greater than M5.5 are provided in Table 4.4.3.
+(Reichle, 1985).
+The largest event in that series was M4.7, which was centered within San gov/earthquakes/search/) significant earthquakes within 100 kilometers of the site with magnitudes greater than M5.5 are provided in Table 4.4.3.